dalalyassin/Prediction-of-Product-Sales/README.md

    - Applied appropriate imputation strategies for missing values in each feature type.
    - Built pipelines to preprocess the data effectively, including encoding and scaling.
    - Split the data into training and testing sets to evaluate model performance.
-   - Trained machine learning models on the training data and evaluated them using testing data to check accuracy and generalization.

 # Tools and Libraries Used
  - Python: For overall programming and analysis.
  - Pandas: For data manipulation and cleaning.